 A CAT scan at a nearby hospital confirmed that he had in fact suffered from an ischemic stroke.
 The next day, his wife heard him slurring his speech in his hospital bed and realized he was having a second stroke.
 Steve was soon transferred to the UPMC Rehabilitation Institute at UPMC Mercy.
 When he was first admitted, he couldn’t walk and wasn’t able to stand up without collapsing.
 It took three nurses to get him into bed.
 After two weeks at the UPMC Rehabilitation Institute, physical therapists were able to get him up and walking again.

-His physical therapists had him perform a variety of exercises to improve his balance.
+Physical therapists had Steve perform a variety of exercises to improve his balance.
 Steve also used exercise bands to help regain strength and movement.
 Once he started walking again, the majority of his therapy focused on improving his ability to walk better.
 He also used a hand-operated exercise bike as part of his occupational therapy because he had no use of his left hand and was unable to move his fingers.

 In order to retrain his brain to do things he was able to do before the stroke, he played games on the Armeo ®, a computerized machine with a toggle stick used to improve arm movement.
 The repetitive nature of the games helped Steve reestablish nerve connections in his brain.